8Crafter-Studios/8Crafter-Wiki/docs/andexdb/general/troubleshooting.md

 ### Step 3

 Check that the version of the add-on you are using is compatible with your current version of Minecraft.
 If you are not sure if it is compatible, and you are on the latest full release of Minecraft, then just download the newest version of the add-on.

+To see if your version of the add-on if compatible with your current version of Minecraft, just click on the button below, click on the dropdown for your current Minecraft version, and see if the list contains your current add-on version.

+If the list does not contain your current add-on version or your current version of Minecraft is not on the page, then the version of the add-on you are using is not compatible with your current version of Minecraft.

+<Button link="/misc/add-on-version-compatibility-list">Add-On Version Compatibility List</Button>

 ### Step 4